c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] Tight text-frame geometry does not alter the approved text-to-text spacing.
 - [ ] Template-specific millimeter spacing values refer to visible text-to-text distance.

 ---

+## Heading-to-Image Spacing Verification

+- [ ] For the 100 × 150 mm Template, H1-to-image visible-content distance is exactly 5 mm when the image directly follows H1.
+- [ ] For the 100 × 150 mm Template, H2-to-image visible-content distance is exactly 5 mm when the image directly follows H2.
+- [ ] For the 100 × 150 mm Template, H3-to-image visible-content distance is exactly 5 mm when the image directly follows H3.
+- [ ] Heading-to-image distance is measured from the lowest visible glyph edge to the highest visible image-content edge.
+- [ ] Text-frame bounds are not used as the heading-to-image spacing reference.
+- [ ] Blank or transparent image margins are not used as the visible image-content edge.
+- [ ] Image bounding-box whitespace does not create artificial spacing.

+---

 ## Page Utilization Verification